watem-sedem/watem-sedem/docs/routing.rst

     to elevation and land cover.
 This scheme adjust two-target routing to one-target routing.
 Note that the transformation of two-target to one-target routing will follow the cardinal directions, expect for the jumps.
 By considering jumps, a wider range of pixels are considered.
-A As a consequence, the direction is not solely defined by the cardinal and ordinal direction for jumps.
+    As a consequence, the direction is not solely defined by the cardinal and ordinal direction for jumps.

 In this figure, the `Flow(target1)` or `Flow(target2)` tag indicate that routing will follow strictly the path of the first or second flow direction.
-The `find_lower` tag indicates that the algorithm will search for the lowest neighbouring pixel: this is functionality is used to indicate a single target (cardinal and ordinal directions) is used instead of two targets (cardinal direction).
+The `find_lower` tag indicates that the algorithm will search for the lowest neighbouring pixel: this functionality is used to indicate if a single target (cardinal and ordinal directions) is used instead of two targets (cardinal direction).
 A `jump` indicates the target is not a adjacent pixel of the source: the routing jumps to a single target further than its eights adjacent pixels.
 Jumps are